grammarware/bx-parsing/README.md

 * recognising
 * ...

-There is approximately **1500** lines of code committed to this repository.
+There is approximately **1500** lines of code and comments committed to this repository.
 To run all this code, you will need the [Rascal](http://www.rascal-mpl.org/start/) language workbench.
 The repository contains specifications of:

  | Textual | Structured | Graphical
 |:----- |:-----:|:-----:|:-----:|